All Episodes

 You don't have to be alone.

-I don't know if she's in favor of state-owned grocery stores.
+He's in, but he's, I don't know if, I don't know if she's in favor of state-owned grocery stores.

 Right.

-Well, you'll like the New York Post cover here.
+New York Post cover here.

-You may have even already seen it.
+You maybe even already seen it.

 Right.

-Well, for a very, very long time from the day it began, the idea of legalizing marijuana in New York, to me, was a disaster.
+Well, for a very, very long time from the day it began, the idea of legalizing marijuana in New York to me was a disaster.

 And I predicted what would happen, oh gosh, 30 years ago when people said, oh, it's harmless.